-Course Name: Algebra B

-Course Number: 21011
+Course Name: Algebra B Course Number: 21011

-Grade Level: 10 th (11 th Class of 2026 & 2027)
+Grade Level: 10th (11th Class of 2026)

-Course Length: Two semesters

-Course Credit: 1.0

-Prerequisites: Algebra A
+Course Credit: 1.0 Prerequisites: Algebra A

-Departmental Recommendation

 Algebra B is the second half of a first-year college preparatory Algebra I course.
 Students will review and master fundamental concepts of arithmetic while also mastering more advanced topics of Algebra I. These concepts include: symbol manipulation, solving word problems by translating verbal descriptions to diagrams into equations, graphing and solving systems of linear equations, investigating slopes and rates of change, writing linear equations using the slope-intercept and two-point methods, factoring trinomials and using the Zero-Product Property to graph and solve quadratic equations and square root equations, the Pythagorean Theorem, the Quadratic Formula, rational expressions, completing the square, and finding lines of best fit.